alal9000/socializer_dev/scratch.md

 1. unauthorized messages inbox access x
 2. BS login and signup forms
 3. fix path for message notification x
-4. when a user clicks on a notification, then that notification should be dismissed after the link is followed
+4. when a user clicks on a notification, then that notification should be dismissed after the link is followed x
 5. make sure messages can be removed in message template

 6. messages from reply interface in conversation view is not being marked as read correctly x